5 Subtle Signs Your Partner Is Falling Out Of Love Vs. 5 Signs They Just Need Space

 They may also lack enthusiasm if you try to broach the subject, and show few signs of wanting to resolve the situation.
 When that happens, it may be healthiest to just move on.

 10. Falling Out Of Love: They're Not Affectionate

-It's OK for your sex life to wax and wane over time.
+It's OK for your physical affection to wax and wane over time.
 And obviously, neither of you have to be in the mood for physical touch or intimacy 24/7 — especially if you're craving some alone time.

 That said, if you notice a trend where your partner is withholding affection, definitely talk about it.
 "If there’s no affection given or any desire for any physical touch, that may be another sign that they’re falling out of love," Dixon says.

 These may be clues to what your partner is thinking, but it's important to keep a healthy perspective.
 "If a partner is acting distant, first assess if you believe that perception is your insecurity, life circumstances that may be impacting the relationship, or if it really is distance," licensed psychotherapist Dr. Jill Murray says.
 If you've thought it over and still feel concerned, the only way to know for sure is to ask your partner — and see if you're both still on the same page.